petedejoy/documentation/v2/editions/enterprise/overview.md

 ## Overview

-Astronomer Enterprise provides managed open-source-based data applications that run on Kubernetes on AWS, Google Cloud, Azure, IBM Bluemix, and Digital Ocean.
+Astronomer Enterprise is a collection open-source-based data applications that run on Kubernetes.

-* **Astronomer Pilot** provides a centralized GUI, API, monitoring, alerts, and orchestration with Kubernetes.
+* **Astronomer Pilot** provides a centralized GUI, API, monitoring, alerts, and orchestration.
 * **Modules** are deployed as interfaces and services that utilized shared data stores (Postgres, Redis, Kafka).

 [![Astronomer Enterprise Overview](/images/enterprise/enterprise_overview.png)](/images/enterprise/enterprise_overview_white.png)

-## Clickstream
+## Module: Clickstream

 The Astronomer Platform aims to provide a managed, convenient, open-source-based clickstream experience in any cloud.
 You can learn more about the functionality of the clickstream module [here](/v2/clickstream/overview.html).